• Home

 Background

-The passing of winter and the lengthening of daylight hours has been celebrated in Shetland for centuries.
+The passing of winter and the lengthening of daylight hours have been celebrated in Shetland for centuries.

-The Guizer Jarl is supported by a squad, all dressed in splendid Viking-inspired suits made annually and only revealed on the morning of the event.
+The Guizer Jarl is supported by a squad, all dressed in magnificent Viking-inspired suits made annually and only revealed on the morning of the event.

 Each year Up Helly Aa attracts visitors from around the world, but what happens on Lerwick Up Helly Aa day?
 You’re about to discover and get an insight into why Up Helly Aa is so important to the community, and why it is about a lot more than Vikings.